Donskoy Monastery: Muscovite period

 The monastery was built on the spot where Boris Godunov's mobile fortress and Sergii Radonezhsky's field church with Theophan the Greek's icon Our Lady of the Don had been located.
 Legend has it that Dmitry Donskoy had taken this icon with him to the Battle of Kulikovo in 1380.
 The Tatars left without a fight and were defeated during their retreat.

 Initially, the cloister was rather poor and numbered only a few monks.
 As of 1629, the Donskoy Monastery possessed 20 wastelands and 16 peasant households (20 peasants altogether).
 In 1612, it was taken for one day by the Polish-Lithuanian commander Jan Karol Chodkiewicz.
-In 1618, Russian Streltsy defeated the Ukrainian Cossacks of Petro Konashevych under the monastery walls.
+In 1618, the Battle of Donskoy Monastery took place between Russian Cavalry and Ukrainian Cossacks of Petro Konashevych, which ended in Cossack victory.

 In the mid-17th century the monastery was attached to the Andreyevsky Monastery.
 In 1678, however, its independence was reinstated and the cloister received rich donations, including more than 1,400 peasant households.
 In 1683, the Donskoy Monastery was elevated to the archmandrite level and given 20 desyatinas of the nearby pasturelands.
 Vidogoshchsky, Zhizdrinsky, Sharovkin, and Zheleznoborovsky monasteries were attached to the Donskoy Monastery between 1683 and 1685.